CellMicroMechanics/ToxoDCMigrationSimulationModel/LAMMPS/src/MYFIX/ReadMe.txt

     make yes-DPD-BASIC  To run the simulation model, the DPD-BASIC package is required. make yes-MYFIX  P.S.: MYFIX is the folder name of the customized LAMMPS package make mpi
+    To enable MPI program compilation, please install the OpenMPI library or the MPICH library on your machine.
 3. Run the simulation with the example input file using the following command mpirun -np NUM_CORES PATH_TO_LAMMPS/LAMMPS/src/lmp_mpi -in ./in.test_3membranes_nuc_front \ -var output_filename "dump.lammps"  -var log_filename "log.lammps" \